Tax credits - recovery of overpayments

 Section 38(1) of the Act lists the decisions which can be appealed.
 This does not include decisions made under Section 28 or Section 29.
 As a result, there is no right of appeal to an appeal tribunal against a decision by HMRC to recover an overpayment.
 Furthermore, unlike with social security benefits, there is no statutory test for when an overpayment is to be recovered.

-There is a strict 30 day time limit in which a person must appeal and it is important to consider at the outset of any dispute whether there are grounds for appeal.
+It is important to consider at the outset of any dispute whether there are grounds for appeal.
 For example if HRMC makes a decision that a single claim has ended as the person has started ‘living together as husband and wife/civil partners’ with another person, it would be appropriate to appeal if the person has not entered into such a new relationship.

 Where a person appeals, recovery of the overpayment should be suspended until the appeal is resolved.